hertneky/EMC_post/docs/AddNewVariable.rst

             `NCEP Grib2 Table <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/grib2_table4-2.shtml>`_
             (Product Discipline and Parameter Category).

-            1)  If no (not available in the NCEP Grib2 Table)
+            I.  If no (not available in the NCEP Grib2 Table)

-                a)  NOAA users can email Boi.Vuong@noaa.gov with the following information for your new
+                a.
+NOAA users can email Boi.Vuong@noaa.gov with the following information for your new
                     variable: variable definition, unit, and what Grib2 discipline and category you think this variable should belong to.
 Boi will define your new variable in the `NCEP Grib2 Table
                     <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/grib2_table4-2.shtml>`_ and
                     inform you of the Grib2 discipline and category numbers you should use.

-                b)  Contact with Boi to update parm/params_grib2_tbl_new.text with your new variable and generate a params_grib2_tbl_new which lists in alphabetical order to improve post processing efficiency.
+                b.
+Contact with Boi to update parm/params_grib2_tbl_new.text with your new variable and generate a params_grib2_tbl_new which lists in alphabetical order to improve post processing efficiency.

-                c)  Save new params_grib2_tbl_new.text and params_grib2_tbl_new under parm/ of your UPP working version.
+                c.
+Save new params_grib2_tbl_new.text and params_grib2_tbl_new under parm/ of your UPP working version.

-                d)  Other users please coordinate through the DTC for the above three steps.
+                d.
+Other users please coordinate through the DTC for the above three steps.

-                e)  Add a new entry in post_avblflds.xml with your new variable, then follow step B), then step 2) and beyond.
+                e.
+Add a new entry in post_avblflds.xml with your new variable, then follow step B), then step 2) and beyond.
 You should assign a new UPP ID for your new variable.

-            2)  If yes (available in the NCEP Grib2 Table)
+            II.
+If yes (available in the NCEP Grib2 Table)

-                a)  Add a new entry in post_avblflds.xml with your new variable, then follow step B), then step 2) and beyond.
+                a.
+Add a new entry in post_avblflds.xml with your new variable, then follow step B), then step 2) and beyond.
 You should assign a new UPP ID for your new variable.

     B.  If yes (available in post_avblflds.xml), then your new variable is already available in UPP.
 Follow the